Assessment and Communication of Climate Impacts of Food (CLIF)

 Developing a systematic understanding of food systems transformation and future pathways

+In just a few years, 'food systems transformation' has become a widely used term in the food and agriculture sector, gaining significant global attention, particularly at the 2021 UN Food Systems Summit.
+Its importance cannot be overstated, as it brings together several areas that are critical to the future well-being of people and the environment.
 Food systems provide the foundation for global food security, nutrition, and livelihoods of almost eight billion people.
-At the same time, food systems are driving several intersecting social, ecological and health crises of global concern, and jeopardising progress towards the Sustainable Development Goals.
-The persistent and growing issues of hunger, food-borne diseases, poverty, environmental degradation, and climate change call for a transformation of food systems.
-However, despite increasing international attention and calls for food systems transformation, it remains unclear what transformation means in the different contexts, how it can be achieved and how seeming trade-offs between policies or various sustainability goals can be overcome.
+At the same time, current unsustainable food systems are driving several intersecting social, ecological and health crises of global concern, and jeopardizing progress towards the Sustainable Development Goals.
+The persistent and growing issues of hunger, food-borne diseases, poverty, environmental degradation, and climate change call for a fundamental transformation of food systems.

 New Report Unveils Key Drivers and Agents for Global Agri-food Systems Transformation